 Cora remains completely still, seemingly in thought over how best to tackle her current problem.
 Regina knows better however, and- despite the older woman making no move towards her whatsoever- the blonde's frantic breath becomes a sob as her eyes crack open to regard the witch fearfully; fingers spasming feverishly against stone as a second freshet of blood begins to stream from lips pulled back in unseen agony.

 "I will stop when you start behaving yourself!"

 "I can't tell you something I don't fucking know!"

-She barks her words out, baring her teeth angrily at the woman before her, and Regina is momentarily transfixed with morbid curiosity as she wonders if her mother has ever been spoken to in such a way.
-Emma's normally bright white teeth- so adept at sneering and scoffing- are coated with sickly red saliva, and Cora cries out angrily at what she is positive is a bold-faced lie.
+Emma barks her words out, baring her teeth angrily at the woman before her, and Regina is momentarily transfixed with morbid curiosity as she wonders if her mother has ever been spoken to in such a way.
+The blonde's teeth- so adept at sneering and scoffing- are coated with sickly red saliva, and Cora cries out angrily at what she is positive is a bold-faced lie.